The First Financial Narrative Processing Workshop (FNP 2018), 7 May 2018

 - Marina Litvak (Sami Shamoon College of Engineering)

-- Martin Walker (University of Manchester, UK)
+- Martin Walker (University of Manchester)

 - Paul Rayson (SCC, Lancaster University)